Mcbeer/fridge-spy/README.md

 ### Discounts

 A serverless function, that will get run once a day, to gather in any discounts in any danish store, and save that information, so when the shopping service creates a shopping list, it can get the best deal for each item, if that item is discounted
-This will be a service created with the Serverless Framework, since it will run on a cron job timer
+This will be a service created with the Serverless Framework, since it will run on a cron-style timer

 ### Technologies